+86 755 8671 9955

 • Strong AI and Power Platform capabilities

-• Available both in cloud and on-premise
+• Available in both cloud and on-premise deployments

 Weaknesses: